What is a jazz band?

 Many modern jazz musicians have taken influence from a variety of music genres.
 This musical versatility has spawned a huge increase of bands who can perform modern pop music with an authentic jazz style.
 This is perfect for customers who don’t know their Gershwin from their Grapelli but want that jazz sound and style at their event!

 Where in the UK do Alive bands perform?

 Jazz bands are booked for a wide variety of events at locations across the UK and internationally – for weddings, corporate events, private parties, venues, and festivals.
 The locations where our jazz bands are most commonly booked include:

 Most popular cities:

-Is a Swing, Jive or Rock and Roll Band suitable for my event?
+Is a jazz band suitable for my event?

-Swing bands are also a great choice for exuberant corporate events, fun cocktail parties, and can provide walk-on music for awards ceremonies.
+For corporate events, jazz bands can provide lively walk-on music for awards ceremonies.